mark-watson/haskell_book/manuscript/kgcreator.md

 A primary task in KGCreator is to identify entities (people, places, etc.) in text and then we will create RDF and Neo4J Cypher data statements using these entities, knowledge of the origin of text data and general relationships between entities.

-We will use the top level code that we developer earlier that is located in the directory **../NlpTool/src/nlp** (please see the chapter **Natural Language Processing Tools** for more detail):
+We will use the top level code that we developed earlier that is located in the directory **../NlpTool/src/nlp** (please see the chapter **Natural Language Processing Tools** for more detail):

 - Categorize.hs - categorizes text into categories like news, religion, business, politics, science, etc.
 - Entities.hs - identifies entities like people, companies, places, new broadcast networks, labor unions, etc. in text